Mechatronics: Electronics and electricals

 Electronics and telecommunication engineering specializes in electronics devices and telecom devices of a mechatronics system.
 A mechatronics engineer specialized in electronics and telecommunications have knowledge of computer hardware devices.
 The transmission of signal is the main application of this subfield of mechatronics.
 Where digital and analog systems also forms an important part of mechatronics systems.
 Telecommunications engineering deals with the transmission of information across a medium.

 Electronics engineering is related to computer engineering and electrical engineering.
 Control engineering has a wide range of electronic applications from the flight and propulsion systems of commercial airplanes to the cruise control present in many modern cars (automobiles).
 VLSI designing is important for creating integrated circuits.
 Mechatronics engineers have deep knowledge of microprocessors, microcontrollers, microchips and semiconductors.
 The application of mechatronics in electronics manufacturing industry can conduct research and development on consumer electronic devices such as mobile phones, computers, cameras etc. For mechatronics engineers it is necessary to learn operating computer applications such as MATLAB and Simulink for designing and developing electronic products.

 Mechatronics engineering is an interdisciplinary course, it includes concepts of both electrical and mechanical systems.
 A mechatronics engineer engages in designing high power transformers or radio-frequency module transmitters.

-Avionics

-An avionics technician uses an oscilloscope to verify signals on aircraft avionics equipment.

-Avionics is also considered a variant of mechatronics as it combines several fields such as electronics and telecom with aerospace engineering.
-It is the subdiscipline of mechatronics engineering and aerospace engineering which is engineering branch focusing on electronics systems of aircraft.
-The word avionics is a blend of aviation and electronics.
-The electronics system of aircraft includes aircraft communication addressing and reporting system, air navigation, aircraft flight control system, aircraft collision avoidance systems, flight recorder, weather radar and lightning detector.
-These can be as simple as a searchlight for a police helicopter or as complicated as the tactical system for an airborne early warning platform.